saltyorg/docs/docs/reference/rclone.md

 If you're migrating from Cloudbox you probably want the [Cloudbox migrations instructions](https://docs.saltbox.dev/community/guides/cloudbox/)

-The steps that need to be done to set up rclone are:
+For background, the steps that need to be done to set up rclone are:

 1. Create a Google project